Courtney2511/minimal-mistakes/_portfolio/map.md

 * Knockout
 * Google Maps API
 * Facebook Places API
+* HTML
+* CSS

+How does this help my Career?
+Interacting with API servers is the primary function of Front-End Web Developers Use of third-party libraries and APIs is a standard and acceptable practice that is encouraged Asynchronous programming is important to understand in today's market

 **Reflection**:

-Although making the decision to try out React for the frontend of the project meant that I spent a lot more time than I estimated to complete it, I am really glad that I decided to stretch the expectations of the project.
-While self learning react for this project, I discovered a love for it, and out of a desire to learn more about best practices I enrolled in Udacity's React program which I am currently working on completing.
+Although making the decision to try out React for the front-end of the project meant that I spent a lot more time than I estimated to complete it, I am really glad that I decided to stretch the expectations of the project.
+While self learning React for this project I discovered a love for it, and out of a desire to learn more about best practices I enrolled in Udacity's React program which I am currently working on completing.